orfeotoolbox/OTB/Documentation/Cookbook/rst/RemoteModules.rst

 * If you choose the *inside OTB build*, your module will be built with the rest of the OTB project.
 To add the module to the compilation process you have two options:

-  * use OTB to retrieve automaticaly the official remote module (not applicable for community/self remote modules) that you want to build.
+  * use OTB to retrieve automatically the official remote module (not applicable for community/self remote modules) that you want to build.
     All you have to do is to call cmake configuration in OTB build dir to activate ``Module_TheModuleName``

   * clone the module yourself (necessary if you use a community module, or your own) and copy the folder to *OTBSource/Modules/Remote*, this will trigger a new option in CMake config